acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

     SamlModule-->>Browser: Redirect to RelayState
     Browser-->>User: Return authenticated user

-    Note right of SamlModule: If SAML validation fails, the request is expired,<br/>already consumed, the user does not exist, or the<br/>user is disabled, the flow is redirected to the<br/>SAML error page instead of creating a session.
+    Note right of SamlModule: If SAML validation fails, the request is expired, already consumed, the user does not exist, or the user is disabled, the flow is redirected to the SAML error page instead of creating a session.
 ```

 ---